Miduwu/easy-api-docs/docs/home.md

 ## You need to know...
 - You need node **>=14**
-- This is a wrapper of express extended with custom functions like canvas.
+- This is a fastify framework.
 - This can contain some bugs (report it).
 - We'd like you to join our support server.